Day Center Services

 Mail: anyone may receive mail at SFC.
 A government-issued photo ID is required to pick-up mail.
 Mail is kept for 7 days, after which time is it returned to its sender

 Storage: SFC provides storage for 550 people, and is available for guests as long as needed, but must be renewed every 30 days.
 Storage is limited to personal belongings that will fit into a 30-gallon plastic bag.
-New storage spaces are given out on a first-come, first-served basis Monday-Friday
+New storage spaces are given out on a first-come, first-served basis daily

 Off Site Storage: You may only have a storage space at one location.
 Size, limitations, and distribution are the same as our main storage, however the hours are slightly different.
+Come in person to update your storage

 Clothing: Access to the clothing room is offered in exchange for performing a cleaning chore.
 Chores are assigned and performed at specific times each morning, afternoon, and evening